nishk/PerFi/README.md

 ## Features

 - Calculates remaining or exceeded contributions for HSA and 401(k).
+- Supports Individual and Family contributions.
 - Generates and updates an Excel file with contribution data.
-- Updates a Google Sheet with contribution data.
+- Updates Google Sheet with contribution data.
 - Highlights exceeded contributions with a red fill.
 - Automatically resizes columns for optimal viewing.